Treide1/flow-template/README.md

 which I used to copy back and forth.

 This template is my "expansion" of OPENRNDR that suits the needs for live music visualization.
-But I also wanted to share this template, providing the tools and an demo to run for everyone.
+But I also wanted to share this template, providing the tools and a demo to run for everyone.

 Feel free to clone and experiment with it, or fork it and make it your own version.